 - Salads can be eaten as a whole meal any time of the day, it may be best to eat it before a meal.
 Also, if you have digestion issues, avoid salads at night to prevent further indigestion.

 - Use the Phable Care App to consult India’s leading nutritionists and dieticians to get real-time remote care from the comfort of your home.
 Check out our store to order healthy treats, weighing scales, fitness bands, and more!
 We also have a Weight Management Program which provides 360º care.
 Start your weight management journey with Phable.

-Yes, some ingredients of a salad including leafy green vegetables such as spinach, cabbage, lettuce may help burn fat.
+Yes, some ingredients of a salad, including leafy green vegetables such as spinach, cabbage, lettuce, etc. may help burn fat.
 This is due to the fact that these vegetables are rich in fibre and antioxidants that help boost your body’s metabolism and further aid in reducing fat and body weight.
 However, it is important to note that no one food can help you target belly fat specifically.

-Yes, adding salad to your daily diet can help you lose weight.
+Yes, adding salads to your daily diet can help you lose weight.
 However, it is important to be careful of the ingredients you are adding to your salad.
-It should include fibre and protein rich foods such as leafy greens, fruits and nuts.
+It should include fibre and protein-rich foods such as leafy greens, fruits and nuts.
 You should cut back on the usage of fried foods and fatty meats, processed dressings and dried fruits in your salads to keep its calorie count low.